silverpond/machine-learning-python-test/README.md

    posteriors in a few different scenarios.

-5. _Bias in ML_: A notebook that explains how bias can be found in ML models, and highlights a few ways that people are attempting to solve this problem.
+5. _Bias in ML_: A notebook that explains how bias can be found in ML models, and highlights a few ways that people are attempting to approach this problem.

 6. _Precision scores_: An overview of the different measures that people use to assess the capability of different ML models.

-7. _An Exploration of the TensorFlow Tensor_: An review of what Tensors are, in the context of TensorFlow, and the various operations that can be performed on them, and what their affect is.
+7. _An Exploration of the TensorFlow Tensor_: A review of what Tensors are, in the context of TensorFlow, and the various operations that can be performed on them, and what their affect is.